 - The School offers students the opportunity to participate in a wide range of extra-curricular and professional development activities.

 - The School has excellent links with a wide range of criminal law practitioners, experienced solicitors and barristers.
 It benefits from a close working relationship with dynamic law firms and the Inns of Court.

-- The teaching of writing and legal research skills is embedded in the Brunel curriculum, especially the Legal Skills and Method module at level 1.
+- Writing and legal research skills are embedded in the Brunel curriculum, especially the Legal Skills and Method module at Level 1.